First auction set to sell artworks, saplings from historic Hobson Oak

-“The artists have been very excited to share their creativity with whatever particular piece of wood has come from the Hobson Oak,” said Mary Lou Wehrli, a member of the Naperville Parks Foundation, who has organized the preservation and reuse project.
+“The artists have been very excited to share their creativity with whatever particular piece of wood has come from the Hobson Oak,” said Mary Lou Wehrli, a member of the Naperville Outdoor Alliance, who has organized the preservation and reuse project.

 The fundraiser, at $350 a ticket, will give guests access to at least 10 pieces of art or furniture created from the oak and 10 saplings tended by the Morton Arboretum.